 3) After 2015, dental and vision plans for all Americans, not just unions, get excluded from the calculation of the excise tax threshold.
-So only your main health plan would be included.
-(UPDATE: A labor spokesman emails that this alone raises the threshold close to $2,000)
+So, only your main health plan would be included.

 4) For all Americans, the threshold rises for employer-based plans that are pricier because of age or gender.
 This is what is known as the “teacher tax” effect, where industries that employ older women, for example, at a disproportionate rate, have higher health insurance premiums.
 Richard Trumka told FDL News that each unit would be calculated separately, so there’s no way to explicitly say how much that threshold will rise, but the models indicate “a significant improvement”.
 NEA President Dennis Van Roekel said that this provision “adds equity and fairness into the bill.”

 5) State and local employee plans, as well as plans that are collectively bargained, get until January 1, 2018, before their plans would be hit with the excise tax.
 This gives them time to re-negotiate their collective bargaining agreements.
 Trumka described this as “transition relief for employers and individuals.”

 6) Most interestingly, by 2018, all plans, whether collectively bargained or not, would be able to go onto the insurance exchanges, the large marketplaces where individuals can under the bill purchase insurance.
 Individuals getting employer-based coverage would still not be allowed to bolt their employer plan for an exchange plan, but their employer could purchase coverage on the exchange.